 Location for Click and Collect

 Please email firstname.lastname@example.org for delivery details before ordering your box.

-Our new menu is online from Monday 24th May – click the MENU tab.
-We will be accepting orders for the following dates from Tuesday 25th May:
+Our new menu is online now – click the MENU tab.
+We are now accepting orders for the following dates:

 Friday July 30th -SOLD OUT.
 Saturday July 31st – SOLD OUT.

 Friday August 6th – SOLD OUT.
 Saturday August 7th SOLD OUT.